Shropshire hospital praised by inspectors with 'good' rating for surgery and critical care

-A county hospital has been praised by inspectors who have rated surgery and critical care as 'good'.
+A Shropshire hospital has been praised by inspectors who have rated surgery and critical care as 'good'.

 The Care Quality Commission (CQC) published its findings after an inspection of the Robert Jones and Agnes Hunt Orthopaedic Hospital (RJAH) at Gobowen.